Why do consumers need to recycle electronics instead of placing them in the landfill?

 - Retailers are not permitted to sell any new computer equipment from a manufacturer unless the manufacturer appears on the Texas Commission on Environmental Quality (TCEQ) list of manufacturers that have submitted a recovery plan and notification of a compliant collection program to the TCEQ.
-The list is updated regularly by TCEQ and is available online at tceq.com/assistance/P2Recycle/electronics/manufacturer-list.html.
+The list is updated regularly on the TCEQ website.

 - Consumers should contact the retailer where the equipment was purchased or the manufacturer for their computer equipment for information about their recycling options.